AbyszOne/Abysz_lab/README.md

-# Abysz video temporal coherence lab.
+# Abysz AI temporal coherence lab.
 Gradio GUI.

 This is a project under construction.
 Currently, only a basic use of DFI has been added.